JuicyJuice1100/food-blog/content/about.md

 A personal blog where I can share recipes and personal experiences with cooking.

 ## Why Build This?
 I wanted to start sharing cooking experiences and recipes that I have created or modified and share it with others.
 I want to keep this site simple so I will only share the recipe.
 None of that extra BS.
+I may add more info and history with a recipe, but won't make you scroll through that to just get to a recipe.